APGCE 2019 Provides Innovative Solutions to Revolutionise the Geoscience Sector

 Hosted by Malaysia's national oil and gas corporation PETRONAS, this biennial event seeks to pursue innovative geoscience solutions and application of technology, in line with the theme "Fresh Ideas, New Frontiers".

-The conference attendees comprising oil and gas top management executives, industry experts, engineers, stratigraphers, technologists and other members of the geoscience fraternity will exchange ideas and discuss industry opportunities in a comprehensive conference programme which includes two Special Sessions, 25 Technical Sessions, 13 Core Presentations, 60 Oral Presentations and 39 E-Poster Presentations.
+The conference attendees comprising oil and gas top management executives, industry experts, engineers, stratigraphers, technologists and other members of the geoscience fraternity will exchange ideas and discuss industry opportunities in a comprehensive conference program which includes two Special Sessions, 25 Technical Sessions, 13 Core Presentations, 60 Oral Presentations, and 39 E-Poster Presentations.

 PETRONAS Vice President of Malaysia Assets, Upstream Business & Chief Executive Officer of PETRONAS Carigali Sdn Bhd, Bacho Pilong in his welcoming remarks said, "It is crucial for the upstream business to seek beyond itself and to emulate best practices and lessons learnt from other industries in its quest for fresh ideas to conquer new frontiers and uncharted waters."